 Terence Stamp (The Visitor), Silvana Mangano (Lucia), Laura Betti (Emilia), Massimo Girotti (Paolo), Andres Jose Cruz Soublette (Pietro), Anne Wiazemsky (Odetta), Ninetto Davoli (Angelino), Adele Cambria (Emilia)

 A stranger appears and slots into the home of a wealthy industrialist in Milan.
-The stranger says little but proceeds to seduce everybody in the household, including the father, the mother, the son and teenage daughter, even the maid.
-Afterwards, the stranger announces that he must go.
+The stranger says little but proceeds to seduce everybody in the household, including the father, the mother, the son, the teenage daughter and the maid.
+Afterwards the stranger announces that he must go.
 In his absence, everybody feels that their lives are empty.
-Each tries to cope in a different way – the son Pietro tries to create a new form of art to fill the void inside himself; the daughter Odetta becomes catatonic and has to be hospitalised; the maid Emilia travels to a farm and sits waiting for a miracle, refusing to eat anything except nettles; the mother Lucia takes to picking up young men for random sexual encounters; while the father Paolo turns his factory over to the workers and strips off everything to walk into the wilderness.
+Each tries to cope in a different way – the son Pietro tries to create a new form of art to fill the void inside himself; the daughter Odetta becomes catatonic and has to be hospitalised; the maid Emilia travels to a farm and sits waiting for a miracle, refusing to eat anything except nettles; the mother Lucia takes to picking up young men for random sexual encounters; while the father Paolo turns his factory over to the workers and strips off all his clothes to walk into the wilderness.